Music Therapy: Study Says Music Key for Non-Verbal Children and Children with Speech and Language Delays

 As speech develops, parents and children often become frustrated with each other because children want to express themselves, but don’t have the ability yet to articulate what they want to say.
-In these situations, parents tend to see a lot more tantrums and meltdowns, not because their child has bad behavior, but because they simply don’t have the skills necessary to project what they want to communicate.
+In these situations, parents tend to see a lot more tantrums and meltdowns.
+It is not because their child has bad behavior, but because they simply don’t have the skills to project what they want to communicate.
 That is why parents can use visual charts, games, or the point and retrieve method to discover their child’s needs and wants.

 There are many toys that can help your child develop their speech and language skills.
 However, there are some toys that are better for speech and language development depending on the child’s age.

-Children around 2 to 4 years old can begin using toys and games that strengthen the tongue, lips, jaw and mouth for better speech development.
+Children around 2 to 4 years old can use toys and games that strengthen the tongue, lips, jaw and mouth for better speech development.
 Simple games like taking a Cheerio and asking your child to hold it at the roof of their mouth will get them in the correct position for letters like “l.”

-Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning disabilities achieve academic success.
+Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning challenges achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Areas to find Integrated Learning Strategies include: Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors in Utah, Utah Tutoring Programs

 This Post Has 0 Comments